sbadirli/Zero-shot-Insect-Discovery/BZSL/README.md

 ## Getting Started

-This is a ReadMe file for running the BZSL model and reproduce the results presented in the paper.
+This is a ReadMe file for running the Bayesian classifier and reproduce the results presented in the paper.

 ## Prerequisites